SoftUni-Internal/interactive-content/EN/00-Exam/05-Problem-06.md

 Calculate how much money you have won for each day of the tournament.
 If you have more wins than loses in a day increase the earnings by 10%.
 [/hint]
 [hint]
-Upon reaching the "Finish" command, add the total amount of money earned and if you have won on most days, you win the tournament and increase your total amount money raised by 20%.
+Upon reaching the "Finish" command, add the total amount of money earned and if you have won on most days, increase the total amount of money raised by 20%.
 Then print the correct output.
 [/hint]
 [/hints]